NapthaAI/node/README.md

 # NapthaAI Node [![License](https://img.shields.io/badge/License-Apache%202.0-blue?style=flat-square&logo=apache&logoColor=white)](https://github.com/NapthaAI/naptha-node/blob/main/LICENSE) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/NapthaAI/naptha-node?style=flat-square) [![Documentation](https://img.shields.io/badge/Read-docs-blue?style=flat-square&logo=readthedocs&logoColor=white)](https://docs.naptha.ai/?utm_source=github_node)

-Naptha is a framework and infrastructure for developing and running multi-agent systems across many devices.
-The Naptha Node packages everything that your need to run agents locally, that interact with other agents in the network.
+Naptha is a framework and infrastructure for developing and running multi-agent systems at scale with heterogeneous models, architectures and data.
+Agents and other modules can run on separate devices, while still interacting over the network.
+Our mission is to reimagine the internet - to bring forth the Web of Agents - by enabling the next-generation of AI applications and use cases.

+If you find this repo useful, please don't forget to star ⭐!

 ## Quick Start